Gender Surgery in Melbourne with Dr Patrick Briggs, Plastic Surgeon

-Gender affirmation surgery, also known as gender confirmation surgery or transgender surgery (previously known as gender reassignment surgery) is now offered in Victoria by Specialist Plastic Surgeon and Melbourne Gender Surgeon Dr Patrick Briggs.
+Gender Affirmation Surgery, also known as Gender Confirmation surgery or Transgender Surgery (previously known as Gender Reassignment Surgery) is now offered in Victoria by Specialist Plastic Surgeon Dr Patrick Briggs.
 Previously based in Perth WA, Dr Briggs has recently relocated his practice to Melbourne.

 What is Gender Dysphoria?

-Gender dysphoria refers to the condition where an individual feels that both their psychological and emotional identity does not match their birth gender.
-Even though it can cause serious emotional pain, distress and anxiety, gender dysphoria is not a mental illness.
+Gender Dysphoria refers to the condition where an individual feels that both their psychological and emotional identity does not match their birth gender.
+Even though it can cause distress and anxiety, Gender Dysphoria is not a mental illness.

-However, that’s not to say it does not affect your mental health.
-Stress that builds as a result of feeling different, homophobic or transphobic attitudes from others and trauma for bullies or alienation from family and friends can all contribute to a decline in mental health.
+However, that is not to say it does not affect your mental health.
+Stress that builds as a result of feeling different, homophobic or transphobic attitudes by others and trauma from bullying or alienation from family and friends can all contribute to a decline in mental health.

-In 2007 Australian Research Centre in Sex, Health & Society published ‘Tranznation: A report on the health and well being of sex and gender diverse (Trans) gender people in Australia and New Zealand’ the publication shared the following statistics;
+In 2007 the Australian Research Centre in Sex, Health & Society published ‘Tranznation: A report on the health and well-being of sex and gender diverse (Trans) gender people in Australia and New Zealand’ the publication shared the following statistics;

 - Nearly one in five (18.6%) had experienced a physical attack or other kinds of violence